pySam1459/R6Analyser/README.md

 - `-d` / `--delay`: The delay in seconds before the program starts capturing the game window.
 - `-s` / `--save`: File to save the game data, either a JSON or XLSX file.
 - `--append-save`: Whether to append the game data to an existing save file or overwrite it.
-- `--upload-save`: (WIP) Uploads the round data to a Google Sheet.
 - `--test`: (Debugging) Runs the OCR engine for a single instance of each region and prints the output to the console.
 - `--cpu`: (NOT recommended) Use the CPU for OCR instead of the GPU.

+## How to use
+This program uses OCR to extract text information from the game window, so it is important to have a good quality video and high resolution.
+If you cannot read the text on the screen, the program will not be able to either.
+That being said, the program can handle relatively low quality (720p).</br>
+tl;dr The better the quality of the video/game, the more accurate the program will be.</br>

 ## Config
 To use R6Analyser, a configuration JSON is required to specify regions of the game window and other program parameters.
-The following outlines the required and optional paremeters of this configuration file:
+An example config file can be found at `configs/example.json` and below; `_REGION` parameters can be created using `src\region-tool.py`.
+The following outlines the required and optional paremeters of a config file:

 ### Required Parameters
-These parameters must be specified for the program to function correctly; `REGION` parameters can be found using `src\region-tool.py`:
+These parameters must be specified:
-- `SCRIM`: A boolean (true/false) specifying whether the game is a scrim or not.
+- `SCRIM`: `true`/`false` specifying whether the game is a scrim or not.
-- `SPECTATOR`: (`true`/`false`) specifying if the game perspective is in spectator mode, compared to in-person (default).
+- `SPECTATOR`: `true`/`false` specifying if the game perspective is in spectator mode or in-person.
 - `TIMER_REGION`: A list of 4 integers specifying the region of the game window where the timer is located.
 - `KILLFEED_REGION`: A list of 4 integers specifying the region of the game window where the kill feed is located.
 - `IGNS`: A list of 0-10 strings specifying the in-game names (IGNs) of the players in the game.
-It is recommended to specify all 10 IGNs to maximise the accuracy of the program.
-First 5 IGNs are 1 team, last 5 are the other team.
+IGNs 1-5 will be considered as one team, with IGNs 6-10 as the other team.
+It is recommended to specify all 10 IGNs to maximise the accuracy of the program, with a minimum recommendation of 5 IGNs (your team).

 ### Inferred Parameters
 These parameters are optional and will be inferred by the program if not explicitly specified:
 - `MAX_ROUNDS`: The maximum number of rounds in the game.
 If scrim is set to true, this will default to 12; otherwise, it will default to 15.
+(Infinite OT is not supported yet)
 - `ROUNDS_PER_SIDE`: The number of rounds per atk/def side.
 Inferred to be (MAX_ROUNDS-3) / 2
 - `IGN_MODE`: Specifies how the IGNs are processed.
 There are two modes available:
   - `fixed`: This mode is used when you have a predefined list of IGNs, and any IGN not in this list will not be considered, returned as `None`.